Institutional Metaphors for Designing Large-Scale Distributed AI versus AI Techniques for Running Institutions: Agency as Unity

 \subsection{Specifying Intentional Agents}

 The traditional AI perspective internalizes the intentional stance and considers agents as intelligent systems, entities performing certain actions in order to achieve certain goals, depending on their knowledge.
-Consider for instance the uncompromising external perspective towards agents taken by Newell in his seminal paper on the \emph{knowledge level} \citeyear{Newell1982}.
+Consider for instance the uncompromising external perspective towards agents taken by Newell in his seminal paper on the \emph{knowledge level} (\citeyear{Newell1982}).
 Knowledge and goals are \emph{ascribed} to an agent to explain its behaviour, and are separable from the structures and mechanisms that create that behaviour.
 In a sense, Newell proposes that the key problem of Artificial Intelligence is to create \emph{models} of observed agent behaviour within the bounds of some design constraints, a model of deliberation loosely referred to as the \emph{principle of rationality}.
-The question of how to reproduce mechanisms that create the behaviour is secondary, and in practice often easier if the design problem is well-defined, and the goals of the agent are easy to identify (as long as one is focusing on things like chess, or recognizing faces for that matter).
+The question of how to reproduce mechanisms that create the behaviour is secondary, and in practice often easier if the design problem is well-defined, and the goals of the agent are easy to identify (as long as one is focusing on things like chess, or recognizing faces).

-Considering goals as (a kind of) desires, this approach can be aligned to the traditional philosophical account of practical rationality, based on a \emph{belief-desire} architecture (BD). \citet{Bratman1987} convincingly argued against such two-parameter characterizations.
-In principle, a BDI framework allows us to consider that agents may have conflicting, inconsistent desires (e.g. to eat the chocolate and to follow a weight-loss plan), but those that are eventually selected for the actual conduct have to be consistent; it is this selection, reified as intention, that captures the deliberative aspect of agency.
+Considering goals as (a kind of) desires, this approach can be aligned to the traditional philosophical account of practical rationality, based on a \emph{belief-desire} architecture (BD). \citet{Bratman1987} convincingly argued against such two-parameter characterizations, highlighting the role of \textit{intentions} (I).
+In principle, a BDI framework allows us to consider that agents may have conflicting, inconsistent desires (e.g. to eat the chocolate and to follow a weight-loss plan), but those that are eventually selected for the actual conduct have to be consistent; it is this selection, reified as intention, that captures the \textit{deliberative} aspect of agency.